stephaneVercouillieBMID/slate/source/index.html.md

 **phone** | This MUST be set to `phone`.
 It will request the `phone_number` and `phone_number_verified` claims.
 **address**  | This MUST be set to `address`.
 It will request the `street_address`, `locality`, `postal_code` and `country`

-Your application now can retrieve these values and use them to personalize the UI.

 ###  Using `claims` parameter to request claims

 Some specific data's cannot be requested by using `scope` parameter.
 However, you can still add custom claims in the `claims` parameter, but they must conform to a namespaced format to avoid possible collisions with those requested through the `scope` parameter.